gomorpheus/morpheus-apidoc/source/includes/_service_catalog.md

 # Service Catalog

 Provides API endpoints for the Service Catalog persona.
-This includes viewing the available types, viewing items in the inventory, as well placing orders for new items to be provisioned and added to the inventory.
+This includes viewing the available types, viewing items in the inventory, and placing orders for new items to added to the inventory.

 ## List Catalog Types